People

 Profile

-Dr Ayse Yildiz is an Assistant Professor in Risk at the University of Leicester, with experience in both academia and professional disaster risk management.
-She holds a PhD in Disaster Risk Reduction from the University of Portsmouth.
-She is the co-lead of the Crisis, Disaster and Risk Management (CDRM) research group and a member of the University of Leicester’s Institute for Environmental Futures.
+Dr Ayse Yildiz is an Assistant Professor in Risk at the University of Leicester and Programme Director for the MSc in Risk, Crisis and Disaster Management.
+She holds a PhD in Disaster Risk Reduction from the University of Portsmouth, UK.
+She is the co-lead of the Crisis, Disaster and Risk Management research group and a fellow of the University of Leicester’s Institute for Environmental Futures.

-With over 13 years of experience, her research focuses on climate and disaster risk management, community-based disaster resilience, disaster preparedness, risk perception, and child-centred disaster risk reduction.
-Her research integrates academic knowledge with real-world practices and has involved extensive fieldwork in Türkiye, Nepal, Japan, Iraq, and the UK.
-Before academia, she worked at Türkiye’s Disaster and Emergency Management Presidency, where she developed disaster education programs, conducted training and simulation exercises, and contributed to national disaster resilience plans.
+With over 13 years of experience across academia and professional disaster risk management, her research focuses on climate and disaster risk management, community-based disaster resilience, disaster preparedness, risk perception, and child-centred disaster risk reduction.
+Her work integrates academic knowledge with real-world practice and has involved extensive fieldwork in Türkiye, Nepal, Japan, Iraq, and the UK.
+Before joining academia, she worked at Türkiye’s Disaster and Emergency Management Presidency, where she developed disaster education programmes, conducted training and simulation exercises, and contributed to national disaster resilience plans.

-Dr Yildiz is the co-editor of the Disaster and Climate Risk Education: Insights from Knowledge to Action, alongside with Prof Rajib Shaw, and serve an Associate Editor for Elsevier’s Progress in Disaster Science.
-Her research has been published in peer-reviewed journals, including an ABS 4* Journal.
-She also organises international seminars and webinars that contributes global knowledge exchange on disaster resilience, risk reduction, and crisis management.
-She has been invited as a keynote speaker and visiting scholar to share her insights with peers and practitioners.
+Dr Yildiz is the co-editor of Disaster and Climate Risk Education: Insights from Knowledge to Action, alongside Professor Rajib Shaw, and serves as an Associate Editor for Elsevier’s Progress in Disaster Science.
+Her research has been published in leading peer-reviewed journals, including an ABS 4* journal.
+She also organises international seminars and webinars that contribute to global knowledge exchange on disaster resilience, risk reduction, and crisis management.
+She has been invited as a keynote speaker and visiting scholar to share her insights with academic and practitioner audiences.

 Publications